goliatl/hy-r-intro/3_BasicFeatures/1_NavigatingRStudio.md

    - Quickly becomes laborious
 2. Write using the script editor
    - Makes it possible to save your code for later (as an .R file)
-   - Far easier to keep track of longer segments of code
+   - Far easier to keep track of long segments of code

 RStudio offers you great flexibility in running code from within the editor window.
 There are buttons, menu choices, and keyboard shortcuts.
 To run the current line, you can: